November 28, 2016

 - Import orders from Microsoft Excel

-- Plan optimal schedule and routes
+- Plan optimal schedules and routes

 Creating an OptimoRoute Account

-Configuring your Account and creating Drivers and Vehicles
+Configuring your Account, creating Drivers and Vehicles

 Related help topics: